theabbie/devrant-bot/README.md

 })();
 ```

-This Makes Bot Development Really easy and you can safely focus only on the functionality rather than the implementation of the Bot.
+This makes bot development really easy and you can safely focus only on the functionality rather than the implementation of the DevRant bot.

 ## Contributing